jundalisay/sp/content/en/research/heisenberg/physics/chapter-02.md

 could make use of the new ideas.
 One was the so-called photoelectric effect, the emission of electrons from metals under the influence of light.
 The experiments, especially those of Lenard, had shown that the energy of the emitted electrons did not depend on the intensity of the light, but only on its color or, more precisely, on its frequency.

 This could not be understood on the basis of the traditional theory of radiation.
-Einstein could explain the observations by interpreting Planck' s
-5
-hypothesis as saying that light consists of quanta of energy traveling through space.
-The energy of one light quantum should, in agreement with Planck's assumptions, be equal to the frequency of the light multiplied by Planck' s constant.
+Einstein could explain the observations by interpreting Planck's hypothesis as saying that light consists of quanta of energy traveling through space.
+The energy of one light quantum should, in agreement with Planck's assumptions, be equal to the frequency of the light multiplied by Planck's constant.

 The other problem was the specific heat of solid bodies.
 The traditional theory led to values for the specific heat which fitted the observations at higher temperatures but disagreed with them at low ones.
 Again Einstein was able to show that one could understand this behavior by applying the quantum hypothesis to the elastic vibrations of the atoms in the solid body.

-These two results marked a very important advance, since they revealed the presence of Planck ' s quantum of action
-– as his constant is called among the physicists – in several phenomena, which had nothing immediately to do with heat radiation.
+These 2 results marked a very important advance, since they revealed the presence of Planck's s quantum of action – as his constant is called among the physicists – in several phenomena, which had nothing immediately to do with heat radiation.
 They revealed at the same time the deeply revolutionary character of the new hypothesis, since the first of them led to a description of light completely different from the traditional wave picture.
 Light could either be interpreted as consisting of electromagnetic waves, according to Maxwell's theory, or as consisting of light quanta, energy packets traveling through space with high velocity.

 But could it be both?
 Einstein knew, of course, that the well-known phenomena of diffraction and interference can be explained only on the basis of the wave picture.
 He was not able to dispute the complete contradiction between this wave picture and the idea of the light quanta; nor did he even attempt to remove the inconsistency of this interpretation.
 He simply took the contradiction as something which would probably be understood only much later.